 We may earn a commission if you book through links on this page.

 The Kentucky Derby is called the most exciting two minutes in sports.
 The private aviation logistics surrounding it take considerably longer to arrange.
-Derby Weekend is one of the three or four most concentrated private jet events in the US calendar — over 150,000 attendees, hundreds of private jets, a city that reroutes its traffic patterns for the week, and a post-race departure wave that has produced two-hour ground queues at the primary airport.
+Derby Weekend is one of the three or four most concentrated private jet events in the US calendar — over 150,000 attendees, hundreds of private jets, a city that reroutes its traffic patterns for the week, and a post-race departure wave that produces two-hour ground queues at the primary airport.
+The airport choice is the decision that determines whether the trip runs smoothly.
+Everything else follows from it.

 The 152nd Kentucky Derby 2026